- March 27, 2019—New TX Supreme Court Judge a Friend to Family Freedoms

 Texas became one of the best places in the country to homeschool because we fought to get that freedom and we continue to fight to keep that freedom in the court of public opinion, in the legislature and, when necessary, in the courts.

-So while we celebrate the twenty-fifth anniversary of the Texas Supreme Court’s Leeper decision, we also celebrate those pioneer homeschool heroes who had the courage to fight those battles and we dedicate ourselves to continue to fight to protect the freedom that we have and work to eliminate other areas of discrimination.
+So while we celebrate the 25th anniversary of the Texas Supreme Court’s Leeper decision, we also celebrate those pioneer homeschool heroes who had the courage to fight those battles and we dedicate ourselves to continue to fight to protect the freedom that we have and work to eliminate other areas of discrimination.

 Will you advance family rights alongside us during this legislative session?
 Text “TXHOMESCHOOL” now to 67076 to receive legislative alerts!